Pollybs/dataiku1/README.md

 <h1>Dataiku ML Project: Prediction of heart attack failures using the Heart Failure Prediction Dataset</h1>

-The goal of this project is to predict heart attack failures, using the Heart Failure Prediction Dataset.
+Project Objective: Build a precise predictive model leveraging machine learning techniques on the Dataiku DSS platform to forecast heart failure incidents accurately.
+The model was trained and tested using Python and the Heart Failure Prediction Dataset.

 <h2>Project Steps: </h2>
 Using Python notebooks and Dataiku Machine Learning experiment tracking capabilities, the project will go through data preparation, machine learning experimentation using classic scikit-learn models, and model evaluation.